HumanCellAtlas/data-store/daemons/dss-notify-v2/Readme.md

 accommodates the possibility of multiple files sharing a name.

 The bundle metadata document format for a new bundle or version is is

+FIXME: You have to document what the manifest looks like.
+Just saying `{bundle_manifest}` is insufficient.

+FIXME: `{file_name_1}` is extremely confusing.
+For one, it suggests that the keys in that dictionary have numeric suffixes which they don't.
+In fact there is special code in place that removes those.
+It also doesn't mention that the file undergoes this transformation: https://github.com/HumanCellAtlas/data-store/blob/23d38f7ded20f0581ee822cecaeb0a69006093a2/dss/events/__init__.py#L115

+These inaccuracies are extremely annoying.
+I have to scrape this stuff together from the source code and there is no way to test a JMESPath query.

 ```
 {